mattermost/docs/source/configure/configuration-settings.rst

 - :doc:`Compliance configuration settings </configure/compliance-configuration-settings>`
 - :doc:`Experimental configuration settings </configure/experimental-configuration-settings>`

-In self-hosted Mattermost deployments, configuration settings are maintained in the ``config.json`` configuration file, located in the ``mattermost/config`` directory, or `stored in the database <https://docs.mattermost.com/configure/configuration-in-your-database.html>`__.
+In self-hosted Mattermost deployments, configuration settings are maintained in the ``config.json`` configuration file, located in the ``mattermost/config`` directory, or :doc:`stored in the database </configure/store-configuration-in-your-database>`.
 System Admins managing self-hosted workspaces can also modify the ``config.json`` file directly using a text editor.

 Configuration in database
 --------------------------